uniwue-rz/a2a/README.md

 A2A automatically convert the dashes to underscore in the dynamic inventory result.
 In your playbook you can use the variable with underscores `_`.
 Your variable values can be anything if you add JSON text it will be parsed as JSON, everything else will be parsed as string.
+The same also applies to the group names, they should not contain `-` or `.`.

 Example:
 Almanac property: